MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models

 We further break down the results based on the category of the question in order to identify if specific areas have been more/less challenging to the models.
 We summarize our findings in Table \ref{tab:cat_results}.
-Even though the overall results across all categories are close to random guessing performance, proprietary models demonstrate slightly better accuracies on questions related to cerebral and vascular images.
-In particular, GPT-4o achieves $34.25\%$ and $67.12\%$ set and individual accuracy correspondingly on vascular images, an overall best across all models and categories
+Even though the overall results across all categories are close to random guessing performance, proprietary models demonstrate slightly better accuracies on questions related to cerebral, vascular, and nuclear medicine images.
+In particular, Gemini $2.0$ achieves $42.86\%$ and $71.43\%$ set and individual accuracy correspondingly on nuclear medicine, an overall best across all models and categories